Breastfeeding and Baby Friendly Hospitals

 Finally, the policy must outline how data will be collected to track the progress of the program and how adjustments to implementation will be made accordingly.
 WHO specifically requires that facilities track rates of breastfeeding initiation and the exclusivity of breastfeeding during the hospital stay (2).

 Training is important to ensure that all staff members give consistent messages, and it helps streamline a patient’s experience even with changing shifts and a variety of staff members encountered during one hospital stay.
-Staff should be educated on basic communication techniques, facts about breast milk and breastfeeding, the proper way to assess a feeding, how to adjust and suggest changes during a feeding where the mother or baby is struggling and help troubleshoot common breastfeeding issues/concerns (2).
+Staff should be educated on basic communication techniques, facts about breast milk and breastfeeding, the proper way to assess a feeding, how to adjust and suggest changes during a feeding where the mother or baby is struggling, and help troubleshoot common breastfeeding issues/concerns (2).

 Discuss the Benefits of Breastfeeding with Pregnant Women and Their Family Members.

 In order to make the most informed decision about infant feeding, women should be given information and education about breastfeeding before the baby is born.
 They should be given time to explore options, ask questions, and think about their choices before the monumental event of birth has occurred.
 For birthing facilities that also manage antenatal care, information on breastfeeding should be added to prenatal visits early on.
-For facilities that do not provide any prenatal care, staff members should branch out into the community and work with local clinics and primary care settings to strengthen their prenatal breastfeeding education (2).
+For facilities that do not provide prenatal care, staff members should branch out into the community and work with local clinics and primary care settings to strengthen their prenatal breastfeeding education (2).

 Facilitate Immediate Skin-to-Skin Contact After Birth and Encourage Initiation of Breastfeeding Within the First Hour of Life.

-abies should be placed prone on their mother’s chest immediately following delivery and this contact should be uninterrupted for that first hour of life whenever possible (2).
+abies should be placed prone on their mother’s chest immediately following delivery, and this contact should be uninterrupted for that first hour of life whenever possible (2).
 Skin-to-skin contact helps to regulate temperature, heart rate, and breathing for the baby and is shown to maximize oxytocin release and bonding for both mother and baby (2).

-Not only does this close contact assist with body temperature regulation, but it also increases oxytocin secretion and milk production and facilitates early initiation of breastfeeding.
+Not only does this close contact assist with body temperature regulation, but it also increases oxytocin secretion and milk production and facilitates early breastfeeding initiation.
 The nutrient-rich colostrum a baby receives during the first few feedings is full of important antibodies and gives the baby health benefits beginning almost immediately after birth if the first feeding is not delayed.
 There is very little actual volume received, but frequent feedings and nipple stimulation will eventually lead to the mother’s full milk volume coming in (2).

 Show Mothers How to Initiate and Maintain Breastfeeding and How to Navigate Common Barriers.

-Do Not Give Breastfed Babies Food or Drink Other Than Breastmilk, Unless Medically Indicated.
+Do Not Give Breastfed Babies Food or Drink Other Than Breastmilk Unless Medically Indicated.

 Frequent feeding during the first few days and weeks of life is imperative to establishing milk supply; the more the baby is at the breast, the more a mother’s body is stimulated to make milk.
-If a baby is given supplements, such as formula, then feeding at the breast is missed and milk supply may suffer.
+If a baby is given supplements, such as formula, then feeding at the breast is missed, and milk supply may suffer.
 There are also no foods nutritionally superior to breastmilk during the first 6 months of life.

 Practice Rooming-In and Minimize or Eliminate Separation of Mothers and Babies.